317th COVID-19-related death reported

 Guam’s 317th COVID-19-related fatality occurred at the Guam Regional Medical City Feb.
 19.

-The patient was a 74-year-old man who had no known COVID-19 vaccination and had underlying health conditions, according to the Joint Information Center.
+The patient was a 74-year-old man who had no known COVID-19 vaccination, and who had underlying health conditions, according to the Joint Information Center.

 As of 5 p.m.
 Monday, 44 were hospitalized for COVID-19.
 Six of the patients were in intensive care.